What Can I Use Instead of a Slow Cooker? Best Alternative!

 Dutch Ovens Cook Faster

-One of the reasons that people still use the Dutch oven comes from the fact that it takes 25 percent of the time that an electric slow cooker takes.
+One of the reasons people still use the Dutch oven is that it takes 25 percent of the time an electric slow cooker takes.
 Most dishes in the Dutch oven will take three-and-a-half to four hours at 225 degrees Fahrenheit.

 Should You Use the Dutch Oven or the Slow Cooker?